Cheapest local fixed energy tariffs for UK homes 2026

 Wales

-Local distribution costs and supplier pricing can change by region.
+Local distribution costs and supplier pricing change by region.
 Postcode-based comparisons avoid wasting time on unavailable tariffs.

 Northern Ireland: This page focuses on Great Britain domestic tariffs.
 If you’re in Northern Ireland, tell us your postcode and we’ll advise on the best next step for local providers.